 Network organisation chart structure

 Network structures are less hierarchical and more decentralised.
-These structures offer greater flexibility as they are based on social networks, so you can visualise internal and external relationships between supervisors or top level management.
-Sometimes, these structures a more complex, which could be a potential disadvantage, so before using it, make sure you and your employees have a full understanding of what they display.
+These structures offer greater flexibility as they are based on social networks.
+This enables you to visualise internal and external relationships between supervisors or top-level management.
+Sometimes, these structures a more complex.
+As this could be a potential disadvantage, before using them, make sure you and your employees have a full understanding of what they display.